richelbilderbeek/familie_poen/README.md

    pile that has either the same color or value.
 If the player does so, it is the next player's turn
  * If no card can be played, the active player must draw a card.
-   If that card can be played, it is played.
+   If that card can be played, it *may* be played.
 Then, it is the next player's turn.
  * Whoever gets rid of all cards wins the game